A working group has been formed by the Master of the Rolls to look at guideline hourly rates (GHR).

 The approach to and evidence for fixing GHRs is a complex matter.

-The working group has resolved to obtain evidence as to what is allowed by (i) Regional Costs Judges and (ii) SCCO Costs Judges and authorised court officers on detailed assessments (including provisional assessments) which they undertake.
+The working group resolved to obtain evidence as to what is allowed by (i) Regional Costs Judges and (ii) SCCO Costs Judges and authorised court officers (iii) Judges in the Business and Property Courts on detailed assessments (including provisional assessments) which they undertake.

-It is also intended to obtain evidence, if it is available, of agreement reached between legal professionals as to hourly rates whether or not there has been an assessment by a judge.
+Evidence was also sought from legal professionals where agreement was reached between parties as to hourly rates, whether or not there has been an assessment by a judge.

 Chair – Mr Justice Stewart